thomaspierce-dev/tutorial-blockchain-elements/README.md

 ## Documentation
-You can find further documentation detailing the concepts behind this reference architecture in the [reference-architecture-api Wiki][7].
+You can find further documentation detailing the concepts behind this reference architecture in the [tutorial-blockchain-elements Wiki][7].

 [1]: https://www.microsoft.com/net/learn/get-started/ "Get started with .NET in 10 Minutes"
 [2]: https://desktop.github.com/ "GitHub Desktop"